AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

 # Basics of a Digital Signage Project {#basics-digital-signage}

-Before diving into AEM Screens implementation best practices,it is important to think of the project as a digital signage project, instead of a traditional software development.
+Before diving into AEM Screens implementation best practices, it is important to think of the project as a digital signage project, instead of a traditional software development.

 This section provides recommendations on major key elements that are critical  before an AEM Screens project implementation.